okryvyts/lifetimes-book/src/intro_to_variance.md

 bug and compiler is unable to prevent it because it analyzes functions independetly and can't see that the cell was updated inside `shortener`.
 That's why we need to disable the ability to shorten lifetimes for the `Cell` type.
 However, hardcoding types for which shortening rules don't apply is a bad solution.
-We have the same issue for all types with interior mutability and programmers may define they own interiory mutable types + there may be others kind of types vulnerable to this same issue.
+We have the same issue for all types with interior mutability and programmers may define they own interiory mutable types + there may be other kinds of types vulnerable to this same issue.
 To control whether we allowed to shorten lifetimes or not there is a mechanism called lifetime variance.